 You get on with it.
 Steel yourself not for friendship or even a sense of family.
 At least not yet.
 Instead, you open yourself to a relationship that you have not yet defined, but will explore.
 And everything is better.

 That, I want you to know — need you to know — is possible.

-Co-parent counseling can be helful for all separated families, whether you get along or not.
-This is just what it sounds like: a neutral, trained therapist helps the two of you (as well as any step-parents if you choose) work together to resolve disagreements, set rules and boundaries for your relationship, and establishe communication tools and guidelines for day-to-day coparentng, as well as the inevitable challenges of raising children.
+Co-parent counseling can be helpful for all separated families, whether you get along or not.
+This is just what it sounds like: a neutral, trained therapist helps the two of you (as well as any step-parents if you choose) work together to resolve disagreements, set rules and boundaries for your relationship, and establish communication tools and guidelines for day-to-day coparenting, as well as the inevitable challenges of raising children.

 Technology can save you here, too.
 Counseling via phone, video, e-mail or text is much less expensive than in-person therapy, which might be a great fit for your single-mom budget.

 Bonus: If you can’t stand to be in the same room with your ex for more than five minutes without wanting to cry (or scream), you don’t have to be.